ShakibHabibi/SpeechWeaver/README.md

 What sets SpeechWeaver apart from other speech-to-text applications is its seamless integration with your workflow.
 Instead of just transcribing speech to a separate window or clipboard, SpeechWeaver automatically types the transcribed text directly into whatever text field you're currently focused on.
 Whether you're writing an email, filling out a form, or coding in your IDE, SpeechWeaver will automatically enter the transcribed text right where you need it.

+## Demo Video

+Watch SpeechWeaver in action!
+[Watch Demo](demo.mp4)

+## Alternative to Wispr Flow

+SpeechWeaver serves as an alternative to Wispr Flow for Linux users.
+While Wispr Flow is only available for Mac and Windows, SpeechWeaver brings similar functionality to the Linux ecosystem with some key advantages:

+- Open-source and free to use
+- Direct integration with Linux systems
+- No subscription required
+- Built on OpenAI's Whisper model for high accuracy
+- Customizable through the system tray interface

 ## Prerequisites

 - Python 3.8 or higher